d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

-Following the design principle of the encoder-decoder architecture, the RNN encoder can take a variable-length sequence as the input and transforms it into a fixed-shape hidden state.
+Following the design principle of the encoder-decoder architecture, the RNN encoder can take a variable-length sequence as input and transforms it into a fixed-shape hidden state.
 In other words,
 information of the input (source) sequence is *encoded* in the hidden state of the RNN encoder.